Hobbitronix/Ailipu-induction-cooker-schematic/README.md

 # Ailipu-induction-cooker-schematic
-The shcematic of an Ailipu induction cooker.
+The schematics of an Ailipu induction cooker.

 # Board front view